anselem-okeke/tech-assesments/operations/system-engineer-db/ansible/README.md

-## ⚙ Approach for Ansible Environemnts
+## ⚙ Approach for Ansible Environments

 On this task you're presented with a small work in progress ansible configuration automation.